-- 6.1.4.1 ROCs have the option to use the SSNZ online registration system for their junior races.
+- 6.1.4.1 ROCs should use the SSNZ online registration system for their junior races.
 If an ROC opts to use this system, they must inform SSNZ by February 1st. - 6.1.4.2 Entries need to be completed as per the ROC/Area Race Notice requirements.